metio/terraform-provider-k8s/docs/data-sources/kyverno_io_cluster_admission_report_v2_manifest.md

 - `category` (String) Category indicates policy category
 - `message` (String) Description is a short user friendly message for the policy rule
 - `properties` (Map of String) Properties provides additional information for the policy rule
-- `resource_selector` (Attributes) SubjectSelector is an optional label selector for checked Kubernetes resources.For example, a policy result may apply to all pods that match a label.Either a Subject or a SubjectSelector can be specified.If neither are provided, the result is assumed to be for the policy report scope. (see [below for nested schema](#nestedatt--spec--results--resource_selector))
+- `resource_selector` (Attributes) SubjectSelector is an optional label selector for checked Kubernetes resources.
+For example, a policy result may apply to all pods that match a label.
+Either a Subject or a SubjectSelector can be specified.
+If neither are provided, the result is assumed to be for the policy report scope. (see [below for nested schema](#nestedatt--spec--results--resource_selector))
 - `resources` (Attributes List) Subjects is an optional reference to the checked Kubernetes resources (see [below for nested schema](#nestedatt--spec--results--resources))
 - `result` (String) Result indicates the outcome of the policy rule execution
 - `rule` (String) Rule is the name or identifier of the rule within the policy